Updated to include launch of official iOS mobile app and update number of active servers. This review was originally published April 5, 2018.

 Should something go wrong, Mullvad has lots of resources for support, including setup guides for all platforms and extensive FAQs.
 You can email the company with a question at any time.

-However, Mullvad is among the most expensive of VPN services.
-Furthermore, while its network is far-reaching, it's very slow, and it can't offer the number of servers that other services can.
+However, while Mullvad's network is far-reaching, it's very slow, and it can't offer the number of servers that other services can.
 Mullvad's antediluvian interface can also slow you down, and there isn't much you can adjust in the way of encryption settings.

 Supported protocols: OpenVPN, WireGuard